 Advance preparation: None required

-CPE Credit Basis: In accordance with the standard of the National Registry for CPE Sponsors, CPE credit are granted based on a 50-minute hour.
-(Must attend live webinar to receive credit)
+CPE Credit Basis: In accordance with the standard of the National Registry for CPE Sponsors, CPE credits are granted based on a 50-minute hour.
+(You must attend the live webinar to receive credit.)

 Program Content Updated: 1/15/18

 Aplos Software is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org.